 2.1 The Indian National Sample Survey

-This study uses household consumption expenditure data from four rounds of India’s National Sample Survey (NSS) covering the periods 1987-88, 1993-94, 2004-05, 2011-12, yielding data on 265,770 rural and 174,067 urban households from over 70 Indian regions.
+We use household consumption expenditure data from four rounds of India’s National Sample Survey (NSS) covering the periods 1987-88, 1993-94, 2004-05, 2011-12, yielding data on 265,770 rural and 174,067 urban households from over 70 Indian regions.
 The NSS adopts a two-stage stratified sampling method.
 In the first stage the sampling units are villages and urban frame blocks for rural and urban sectors respectively.
 Households are then selected from the sampling units in the second stage.
 Importantly, the survey has a wide coverage of food items at a disaggregated level, from basic staples to various types of vegetables and fruits.
 Like previous studies on Indian food demand (e.g., Mittal, 2007 and Kumar et al., 2011), we divide the food items into six groups: cereals; eggs, fish and meat (EFM); edible oils; pulses; vegetables and fruits; and other food (other includes milk, milk products, cereal substitutes, dry fruits, nuts and sugar).
 As income data is not collected in the NSS, we proxy household income with monthly per capita expenditure (MPCE).
 In addition, we also construct a measure of monthly per capita food expenditure (MFE).

 Table 1 presents descriptive statistics of MPCE, MFE and food consumption for our sample.